fedora-python/tox-current-env/README.rst

 Tests
 ~~~~~

-In order to run the tests, you'll need ``tox`` and Python 3.6, 3.7, 3.8 and 3.9 installed.
+In order to run the tests, you'll need ``tox`` and Python from 3.6 to 3.10 installed.
-The integration tests assume all four are available.
+The integration tests assume all of them are available.
 On Fedora, you just need to ``dnf install tox``.

 Run ``tox`` to invoke the tests.